harischatzianastasiou/Data-Grouping-Algorithms-Snaps/README.md

 # USE OF DATA GROUPING ALGORITHMS FOR ANOMALY DETECTION IN IOT SYSTEMS

-##  Implementation of Denstream clustering algorithm in an IoT device, to propose a low-cost approach to detect anomaly behavior in IoT.

-In this thesis, an anomaly detection system is proposed that has as its main idea the use of a lightweight clustering algorithm in measurements related to the resource consumption of an IoT device.
-The purpose is to capture the current operation of the device in the clustering results of the algorithm, so that a profile of normal operation can be generated from them when the device is in a learning phase.
-Then, abnormal behavior may be detected whenever a new result of the algorithm clustering is not detected in the normal operation profile.
-To examine the proposed system, an experimental procedure is followed in this paper in which :
+##  IoT devices are used in a multitude of applications that extend their influence across many sectors and activities.
+With the increasing rate of application of these devices, their success lies in their ability to be secured.
+Most of the IoT devices have limited computing resources.
+Therefore, the classical security mechanisms applied to most information systems cannot be applied to them.
+In this thesis, we consider the use of a lightweight clustering algorithm on measurements concerning the resource consumption of an IoT device, with the aim of capturing a change in the behavior of the device from the clustered results.
+The proposed system involves, the creation of a suitable IoT environment, using Ubuntu Core software.
+In this environment, snap applications are implemented in order to simulate a normal and abnormal operation of the device, and to collect measurements for each simulated operation.
+The clustering algorithm is evaluated with these metrics, taking into account the ability to create successful clusters, but also the workload on the device resources.
+After the experimental proof of the proposed system, it is possible to construct an anomaly detection system by storing the clustered measurements describing the normal behavior of the device in a normal operation profile.

+Experimental procedure to examine the proposed system

     - A Raspberry Pi and Ubuntu Core software are chosen as the IoT environment that can be used to implement the proposed system.